Dalata considers European expansion as revenue, earnings rise strongly in 2019

 “Our continued strong cash generation and our strong balance sheet allows us to fund acquisitions and development in a sustainable and disciplined manner.
 It also allows us to fund a progressive dividend policy,” Mr McCann earlier told shareholders.

-“We are mindful that Delta is exposed to global headwinds that can impact the hospitality sector,” Mr McCann said.
+“We are mindful that Dalata is exposed to global headwinds that can impact the hospitality sector,” Mr McCann said.

 “We expect approximately another 1,900 hotel rooms will open in Dublin during 2020 and the digestion of this new supply will have an impact on the market.
 However, I remain encouraged by the strong forecasts for the Irish economy, further job creation by multinational companies and the continued demand for bedrooms.”